 A patient can authorize a DNR without a Living Will.
 The DNR is a medical order refusing the use of medical equipment or CPR should the patient stop breathing or the patient’s heart stops beating.
 The Living Will or Health Care Proxy is the patient’s written instructions regarding medical care.

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 This legislation addressed patient data privacy.
-HIPPA Authorization can be included in a Living Will or Medical Power of Attorney allowing the Surrogate or Medical Agent access to private medical data.
+Typically, HIPPA Authorizations are included in a Living Will or Medical Power of Attorney, allowing the Surrogate or Medical Agent access to private medical data.